pirl-unc/trust_published/readme.md

 This needs to be run on bam files.
 They previously recommended Bowtie2 or MapSlice to run the bams so I would suggest making your bams with those to avoid having to optomize parameters for STAR.
 https://bitbucket.org/liulab/trust

-Interestingly the program and the readme say all rights reserved while the license is GNU.

 ---- Helpful commands ----

 Init: